ibm-cloud-docs/vpc/security-groups-configure.md

    * For Windows images, make sure that the security group that is associated with the instance allows inbound and outbound Remote Desktop Protocol traffic (TCP port 3389).
 1. _Optional:_ Attach interfaces, bare metal interfaces, load balancers, virtual private endpoint gateways, and VPN servers in the remaining sections if these targets are available to attach.

-## Setting up the security groups for your resource by using the CLI
+## Setting up the security groups for your resource from the CLI
 {: #sg-using-cli}
 {: cli}